 Due Dates: June 17, 2026 (Questions) | June 19, 2026 (Full application)

-Summary: Supports academic research on innovative solutions to pipeline safety challenges, with a focus on technology development and workforce cultivation.
+Summary: Supports academic research to address key pipeline safety and integrity challenges, with a focus on corrosion, AI, inspection, and leak detection.